 The suspect file found on the computer system showed malicious/potentially damaging routines or characteristics.

 The suspect file contains trojan-like code or behavior.

 The suspect document or a workbook may contain an incompletely disinfected virus.

 Suspicious Win32 PE

 A Windows program file contains suspicious code; this may be either a unknown virus or simply virus-like code.
-Please send a sample to F-Secure Labs for analysis.
+Please submit a sample to F-Secure Labs for further analysis.

 The suspect file contains virus-like code resembling a COM file infector virus.

 The suspect file contains contains virus-like code resembling a memory resident COM file infector virus.

 The suspect file contains contains virus-like code resembling an EXE file infector virus.